briang123/DesignPatterns/README.md

 **Template Method** - Defer the exact steps of an algorithm to a subclass

 **Visitor** - Defines a new operation to a class without change

+## Bonus Patterns

+**MVC** - Separation of concerns with a Model, View, Controller

+**Publish-Subscribe** - Ability for objects to publish events and for other objects to subscribe to those event triggers